 Today I am sharing a tutorial for a sports bra, but the same pattern can be used for a lace or cotton lycra crop top.
 The elastic casing can also be omitted and elastic can be sewn directly to the under bust seam allowance.
-It might also be a good idea to read my post on Cutting and Sewing Stretch Fabric.
+It might also be a good idea to read my post in sewing tips on how to cut and sew stretch fabric.

 Straight stitch length 3,5 to 4